-(j) SRS Airbag Warning Light
+(a) SRS Warning Light

 This light will come on when the ignition key is turned to the "ACC" or "ON" position.
 After about 6 seconds, the light will go off.
 This means the system of the airbag and front seat belt pretensioners are operating properly.